Fechner color effect

 The Fechner color effect is an illusion of color seen when looking at certain rapidly changing or moving black-and-white patterns.
 They are also called pattern induced flicker colors (PIFCs).

 The effect is most commonly demonstrated with a device known as Benham's top (also called Benham's disk).
 When the top is spun, arcs of pale color are visible at different places on the disk that forms its upper surface.
 The effect can also be seen in stroboscopic lights when flashes are set at certain critical speeds.
 Rotating fan blades, particularly aluminum ones, can also demonstrate the effect; as the fan accelerates or decelerates, the colors appear, drift, change and disappear.
 The stable running speed of the fan does not (normally) produce colors, suggesting that it is not an interference effect with the frequency of the illumination flicker.

 The effect was noted by Gustav Fechner and Hermann von Helmholtz and propagated to English-speakers through Charles Benham's invention of his top.
 Florence Winger Bagley was one of the early investigators of this phenomenon.

 The perceptual mechanism of Fechner color is not entirely understood.
 One possible reason people see colors may be that the color receptors in the human eye respond at different rates to red, green, and blue.
 Or, more specifically, that the latencies of the center and the surrounding mechanisms differ for the different types of color-specific ganglion cells.

 The phenomenon originates from neural activity in the retina and spatial interactions in the primary visual cortex, which plays a role in encoding low-level image features, such as edges and spatiotemporal frequency components.
-Research indicates that the blue-yellow opponent process accounts for all the different PIFCs.
+Research indicates that the blue–yellow opponent process accounts for all the different PIFCs.

-Benham's top and other PIFCs are being researched for use as a diagnostic tool for diseases of the eye and the visual track.
+Research has been done into the use of Benham's top and other PIFCs as diagnostic tools for diseases of the eye and the visual track.
 It has shown particular promise in detecting optic neuritis.